Chai Frappuccino

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-An easy and delicious Chai Frappuccino using store-bought chai concentrate, milk, ice, and homemade Frappuccino base syrup to make it super smooth and creamy.
+An easy and delicious chai Frappuccino using store-bought chai concentrate, milk, ice, and homemade Frappuccino base syrup to make it super smooth and creamy.
 Top the whole thing off with freshly made whipped cream!

 Chai Frappuccino in a cup with whipped cream, ground cinnamon, and star anise as garnish.